cezarykluczynski/qunit-desktop-notifications/README.md

 Configuration
 =============
-QUnit Desktop Notifications has to be configured before QUnit.start() is called.
+QUnit Desktop Notifications has to be configured before <code>QUnit.start()</code> is called.
-If you call QUnit.start() explicitly, just call options method of QUnit Desktop Notifications before you call QUnit.start().
-Otherwise, configuration should be included right after plugin inclusion.
+If you call <code>QUnit.start()</code> explicitly, just call <code>QUnitDesktopNotifications.options()</code>
+before that.
+Otherwise, configuration would ideally be included right after plugin inclusion, and must be included before window load event, because QUnit uses it for auto start.

 Available configuration: